Thomas Thatcher, 24 and a former Marine, had difficulty adjusting to civilian life.

 To create the spaces and experiences millennials are looking for so your business can capture this growing market segment, PODS is here to help.

-As your partner, PODS logistics and storage services can help you convert your existing gym into the next generation of gym.
-PODS containers allow gym owners the freedom and flexibility to create unique and interesting space designs that can be specially tailored to millennials’ needs and preferences.
+As your partner, PODS logistics and storage services can help you convert your existing gym into the next generation of gyms.
+PODS containers allow gym owners the freedom and flexibility to create unique and interesting space designs that can be specially tailored to meet the needs and interests of the millennial generation.

 PODS storage units give gym owners the tools to provide a more open space allowing the free expression, harmony and fluidity that millennials are searching for.
-Because of the evolving space and social needs in fitness, PODS is strategically positioned to help gym owners rise to meet the demands of this dynamic and rapidly evolving fitness industry.
+Because of the evolving space and social needs in fitness, like the boutique fitness trend, PODS is strategically positioned to help gym owners rise to meet the demands of millennials spending habits within the dynamic and rapidly evolving fitness industry.